starknet-io/SNIPs/SNIPS/snip-14.md

 ### Returns

-Returns the `ClassHash` if the contract is deployed, an `Result::Error` if the contract is not deployed
+Returns the `ClassHash` if the contract is deployed, an `Result::Error` if the contract is not deployed.
+Note that the syscall should never panic.
+Calling `get_class_hash_at_syscall` on an address where no contract is deployed will result in a catchable error (equivalent to returning a sentinel value null), not a CairoVM error.

 ## Implementation